triposat/Marvin-Assistant/README.md

 ### Use of `time` module:
    - This Module provides many ways of representing time in code, such as objects, numbers, and strings.
    - It also provides functionality other than representing time, like waiting during code execution and measuring the efficiency of your code.
+### Use of `requests` module:
+   - Use to send all kinds of HTTP requests.
+   - The HTTP request returns a Response Object with all the response data (content, encoding, status, etc).
+### Use of `wikipedia` module:
+   - Wikipedia is a Python library that makes it easy to access and parse data from Wikipedia.
+### Use of `wikipedia` module:
+   - Wikipedia is a Python library that makes it easy to access and parse data from Wikipedia.

 _________________________________

 <br/>